ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/oci.md

 Detailed instructions are available in the Oracle [documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/References/arm.htm#create-instances).

-## Create an account and log in
+## Create an account

-Creating a personal account is straight forward.
-Click on [Sign in to Oracle Cloud](https://www.oracle.com/cloud), and follow the on-screen instructions to log in, else register as a new user.
+Before you start, creating an account.
+For a personal account, click on [Sign in to Oracle Cloud](https://www.oracle.com/cloud), and follow the on-screen instructions to log in, else register as a new user.
 You will get immediate access to [OCI Cloud Free Tier](https://www.oracle.com/cloud/free) services.

 If using an organization's account, you will likely need to consult with your internal administrator.